Fall Maintenance Tips and Clean-up List for Your Home To Get Ready For Winter When...

 A house is the biggest investment most people ever make in their lives—and it doesn’t come with a money-back guarantee.
 Is your dream home purchase going to turn into a nightmare?
 The best way to prevent that is to have a home inspection—hire an expert to go through your home to make sure it’s safe, it’s solid, and it’s worth every penny you’re paying for it.

-But what if that home inspector doesn’t know what he’s doing?
-What if he misses some serious—and expensive—problems that you don’t have the money to fix?
+Say you hired a home inspector.
+But what if that home inspector doesn’t know what they doing?
+What if they miss some serious—and expensive—problems that you don’t have the money to fix?
 The sad truth is, there’s not much you can do.
 There’s not much recourse if you find the home you purchased has problems that the inspector should have found—no matter how huge or expensive they might be.
-All you can do is sue for the amount you paid for the inspection—a few hundred dollars.
+All you can do is an issue for the amount you paid for the inspection—a few hundred dollars.

 I want you to use the right home inspector—the one who’s an experienced and qualified professional.
 So be sure to take the time to find a good one.
 And when you hire a home inspector: